smgcknt-tech/smgcknt-tech/README.md

 ### :books: Knowledge Share for Today :

 #### Topic : PostgreSQL
-The following command allows all users to insert into sample table
+The following command allows you to create user in db with option.
 ```
-GRANT INSERT ON sample TO PUBLIC
+createuser -U user01 foo
 ```